changswap/changswap-document/products/voting/how-to-vote-with-safepal-wallet.md

 ![](../../.gitbook/assets/Safepal-3.PNG)

 Last, click on "Injected" as the wallet.
-Your wallet will now be connected and you can now vote on PancakeSwap proposals
+Your wallet will now be connected and you can now vote on ChangSwap proposals

 ![](../../.gitbook/assets/Safepal-4.PNG)